-Whatever else Kramnik does in his career he’ll go down in chess history as the man who managed to wrest the crown from Garry Kasparov.
-Following that World Championship match in 2000 Kramnik held onto the title for seven more years before losing out to Viswanathan Anand.
-Far from signalling the end of Kramnik’s career that sparked a renaissance, as he managed to reinvent himself and return to something approaching the swashbuckling chess of his youth.
+Kramnik will go down in chess history as the man who managed to wrest the crown from Garry Kasparov.
+Following that World Championship match in London in 2000, Kramnik held onto the title for seven more years before losing out to Viswanathan Anand.
+Far from signalling the end of Kramnik’s career, that sparked a renaissance, as he managed to reinvent himself and return to something approaching the swashbuckling chess of his youth.

 Although the “early” Kramnik was a bold and fearless attacking player, by the time his moment of destiny arrived against Kasparov he’d transformed himself into the hardest player to beat in world chess.
-His deep opening preparation and subtle positional feel left the legendary champion bamboozled and unable to win a game.
+His deep opening preparation - employing the Berlin Defence in the Ruy Lopez is one of a number of innovations that went on to shape 20 years of top-level chess - and subtle positional feel left the legendary champion bamboozled and unable to win a game.

 The London Candidates tournament in 2013 saw